-Supervisory Personnel: There should be a ratio of 1 Level I Archery instructor supervising up to 3 shooters on the range.
+Supervisory Personnel: There should be a ratio of 1 Level II Archery instructor supervising up to 3 shooters on the range.
 Only 3 shooters allowed at one time on the range per Design Guideline 316 found at www.scouting.org/properties.
-The Level I Archery instructor must be a minimum of 18 years old.
+The Level II Archery instructor must be a minimum of 18 years old.
 This applies to year-round use of the sporting arrows program, both summer resident and year-round camping.
-Starting in the fall of 2016, the Level I instructor must also take a module showing how the program works to be qualified.
-This module should be shared by fall 2016 with all participating councils.

-If a council is in need of locating a Level I Archery instructor, there is a USA Archery website which lists who they are and where they are in the country.
+If a council is in need of locating a Level II Archery instructor, there is a USA Archery website which lists who they are and where they are in the country.
 At this site, you can also find where the training opportunities are offered to get this certification.